In 1966, Mount Hope High School said goodbye to a special class of students. Among them were future religious

 and others but plans on conducting fundraising activities including a High School Fashion Show this fall and a Gospel

 Concert next spring.

-In addition to Plumley and McKenney, Board Members of the organization include: Rev. Matthew Watts, Ethel Cathy-
+In addition to Plumley and McKenney, the original Board Members of the organization included: Rev. Matthew Watts, Ethel Cathy-

 Austin and Jerry Adams from Charleston as well as Phil Tissue, Dennis Keffer, Nathan Shelton, Rev. Bill Fruit, Jack Spadaro,

-Rose Payne, Carolyn Cheese and Sharon Bradley, all of whom reside in Fayette County, as well as Willie B. Pritchett of Ft.
+Rose Payne, Carolyn Cheese and Sharon Bradley, all of whom resided in Fayette County, as well as Willie B. Pritchett of Ft.